About Our Hospital

 Not any more than a regular vaccine injection.
 The chip is inserted at the back of the pet’s neck, where the skin is loose.
 Microchipping is a safe and effective way to identify your pet in case he or she becomes lost.

 After I have my pet microchipped, is there anything else I need to do?

 Your pet’s microchip should continue to function over your pet’s lifetime without any maintenance; however, the system won’t work unless you keep your contact information current.
 Whenever you move or change your phone number, make sure you update that information with your pet’s microchip manufacturer.
 Remember to also get your pet new ID tags at the same time.

 Are natural remedies for flea/tick/heartworm prevention safe to use on my pet?

 Although natural remedies may offer some protection or repellency against parasites, they are not nearly as effective as prescription products.
-In addition, natural remedies often need to be applied more frequently than once a month, making them less convenient as well.
-Some, such as garlic, may actually be harmful to your pet.
+Also, natural remedies often need to be applied more frequently than once a month, making them less convenient as well.
+Some, such as garlic, may be harmful to your pet.

 Just because a product has “natural” on its label doesn’t mean it’s safe.
 Consult with your veterinarian before using any over-the-counter preventives on your pet.

 Why should I buy flea/tick/heartworm preventives from a veterinary hospital when there are other, cheaper places to get it?

 If you purchase preventives from sources other than a veterinary hospital or a website affiliated with a veterinary hospital, you don’t have any guarantee that the product is authentic or that it has been stored and shipped as recommended by the manufacturer.
 When you order from your veterinarian, you’ll have the added benefit of being able to rely on his or her expertise and knowledge of your pet’s medical history.